freddiehaddad/assembly/README.md

 The instruction at the point the call to `bar` was made (in the instruction pointer) is at the top of the previous function's call stack.
 This happened as a result of the `call` instruction which saves the value in the `rip` register on the stack and moves the stack pointer `rsp`.
 Lastly, the instruction pointer register is set to the address of `bar`.

 Thinking about how we got to `bar`, the stack pointer and the base pointer registers represent the caller's stack frame.
-The values in those registers need to be preserved because `bar` needs to create its own stack frame, use it for its work, destroy it when finished, and restore the caller's stack frame.
+The values in those registers need to be preserved because `bar` must create its own stack frame, use it for its work, destroy it when finished, and restore the caller's stack frame.

 Looking at the definition of `bar`, we can see the function defines three local variables (`a`, `b`, and `c`), calls `foo` with `a` and `b` as the arguments, stores the return value in `c`, and returns that value to the caller.